mioun/stm-ssn-topic-model/README.md

 Analogically cluster purity and information retrieval is performed. `IR_PURITY_eval.py` script loads the topic-based representation of the dataset from the  `\model-output-folder` for each model than purity and fscore are calculated.
 After that, the script saves the result in the `\model-output-folder`.

+## GPU implementation (STMG)

+The STMG-model-script.py is a GPU-version of STM method.